Intermediate geodesic growth in virtually nilpotent groups

 \bigbreak

-Hence, we reduce the first BBES question for virtually $2$-step nilpotent groups to the characterization of finite subgroups $F\le\GL_d(\ZZ)$ with a certain property, as follows: \begin{cor}Let $G$ be a finitely generated, virtually $2$-step-nilpotent group.
-Consider $H\len G$ a torsionfree, $2$-step nilpotent, finite-index, normal subgroup of $G$.
-This defines an action of $F=G/H$ on $\ZZ^d\simeq H/[H,H]$.
+In particular, we reduce the \say{virtually $2$-step nilpotent} case of Question 1 to the characterization of finite subgroups $F\le\GL_d(\ZZ)$ with a certain property, as follows: \begin{cor} Let $G$ be a finitely generated, virtually $2$-step-nilpotent group.
+Consider $H\len G$ a torsion-free, $2$-step nilpotent, finite-index, normal subgroup of $G$.
+This defines an action of $F=G/H$ on $\ZZ^d\simeq H/[[H,H]]$.
 The following assertions are equivalent: \begin{enumerate}[leftmargin=8mm, label={\normalfont(\roman*)}] \item There exists a generating set $S$ such that $(G, S)$ has polynomial geodesic growth. \item There exists a finite set $A\subset \ZZ^d$ such that $P=\Conv(A^F)$ is a full-dimensional polytope, and no two elements of $A$ lie on the same facet of $P$. \end{enumerate} \end{cor} \begin{proof} We have to prove (ii) $\Rightarrow$ (i).
-We construct a generating set from $A=\{a_1,\ldots,a_m\}$ as follows.
+We construct a generating set from $A=\{p_1,\ldots,p_m\}$ as follows.
 Consider $S_0$ a fixed generating set for $G$, and define

-where $h_i$ are elements of $H$ satisfying $\pi(h_i)=a_i$.
-Observe that the new generators $h_i^n\in H$ only add loops in the Cayley graph of $G/H$, and therefore
+where $a_i$ are elements of $H$ satisfying $\pi(a_i)=p_i$.
+Observe that the new generators $a_i^n\in H$ only add loops in the Cayley graph of $G/H$, and therefore